dareindie/HeartOxy/README.md

 # HeartOxy

-A comprehensive health monitoring application for Apple Watch and iPhone that provides 24/7 heart rate and SpO2 monitoring with intelligent alerts, emergency notifications, and detailed health analytics.
+A comprehensive health monitoring application for Apple Watch and iPhone that provides 24/7 heart rate and SpO2 monitoring with intelligent alerts, emergency notifications and exportation of health vitals thru CSV file.

 ## Features